Mai Mala Buni

-Mai Mala Buni CON (born 19 November 1967) is a Nigerian politician who has served as governor of Yobe State since 2019.
-He was elected governor during the 2019 Nigeria general elections under the platform of the All Progressives Congress.
-Before being elected governor, he was the national secretary of the All Progressives Congress.
+Mai Mala Buni CON (born 19 November 1967) is a Nigerian politician who has been serving as the governor of Yobe State since 2019.
+He was elected as governor during the 2019 Nigeria general elections under the platform of the All Progressives Congress.
+Prior to his election as governor, he held the position of national secretary of the All Progressives Congress.

 Early life and education

 Buni was born on 19 November 1967 in Buni Yadi, Gujba, then North-Eastern State.
 As it is with the tradition in Northern Nigeria, Buni started memorising the Quran at an early age under the tutelage of his parents and other clerics before his enrolment into Buni Gari central primary school where he obtained the First School Leaving Certificate in 1979.

 After completing his primary education, Buni gained admission into Government Secondary School Goniri in 1979 and obtained the West African Examinations Council certificate in 1985.

 While in active politics, Buni enrolled as a part-time student at the Espan Formation University, Benin Republic where he obtained a B.Sc.
 Degree in International relations in 2014.
 He holds a Master's degree in International relations from Leeds Beckett University, United Kingdom.